Here are the states with the highest average student debt

-(The Hill) — A new analysis says Maryland has the highest average student loan debt per borrower, coming in at more than $40,000 each.
+(The Hill) — A new analysis says Virginia is in the Top-5 for the highest average student loan debt per borrower, coming in at just under $40,000 each.

 Degree Choices, an organization dedicated to helping students with their higher education journey, analyzed federal data to rank the states with the most student loan debt.